top of page

 Networks and Resources

-The following web sites provide useful reflections and resources on teaching peace and nonviolence:
+The following web sites provide useful reflections, stories and resources for teaching peace and nonviolence:

 Pax Christi International Nonviolence Initiative